 - Confirm whether MSHA approval is required (underground coal and gassy metal mines) or NEC/ATEX certification is sufficient (surface operations)

-- Request MSHA approval documentation from the camera manufacturer — this is a separate certificate from the UL or FM certificate
+- Request MSHA approval documentation from the camera manufacturer — this is a separate certificate from the ATEX/IECEx or FM certificate

 - Verify the MSHA approval covers the specific hazardous material classification at the installation point